Skip advert

 • May be expensive

-Verdict – Is the Renault Megane E-Tech a good car?
+Verdict – is the Renault Megane E-Tech a good car?

 Renault Megane E-Tech models, specs and alternatives

 Family hatchbacks are slowly becoming a thing of the past, and the Renault Megane has long struggled for sales against the likes of the Ford Focus and Volkswagen Golf.
 The latest Megane takes a more radical approach, and is now reborn as a fully-electric family hatchback with SUV-inspired styling.
 It’s a rival to other small electric family cars such as the Cupra Born, Volkswagen ID.3, Nissan Leaf and Citroen e-C4.
-It's also a sister car and direct rival to the larger Nissan Ariya.

-best electric carsTop 10 best electric cars 2024
+Best electric carsTop 10 best electric cars 2024

 The Renault Megane E-Tech Electric has the same focus on style as previous generations of Megane.
 Slim LED headlights and a sculpted bonnet give the front end a distinctive look, while there’s a near-full-width light bar at the rear, flush door handles, gold detailing and a sloping roof.
 While it looks striking, the angle of the contrasting roof means the rear window is very narrow.